 The crucifix, positioned below the East Window, was originally part of an elaborate wrought iron chancel screen, now removed.
 It was retained below the East Window.
-The corpus is carved in oak and much older than the church.
+The corpus is carved in oak and is much older than the church.
 This wrought iron cross and the corpus mounted on it were both fully restored and re-gilded in 22ct gold leaf.
-In more recent times a very Modern Triptych has been created integrating this lovely old crucifix, tostriking and powerful effect; now incorporating three of the new 'Stations of the Crown of Thorns'.
+In more recent times a very modern triptych has been created, integrating this lovely old crucifix, to striking and powerful effect; now incorporating three of the new 'Stations of the Crown of Thorns'.

 St Paul's Stained Glass Windows

 Last, but certainly by no means the least,

 St Paul’s houses a glorious collection of stained glass windows,

 many from the original William Morris/Burns Jones studio